J-T-de/Villagepp/wiki/aiv_file_format.md

 Map, where each tile stores which tile within the tileset `color tiles.bmp`/ `color tiles.gm1` is used within the editor.
 The top left corner is tile one, which has a frame on the left and on the top, the tile 5 has only a top frame and so on.

-## tmap

-Map, where the rally points specified in tarr are visualized for the editor.
-It is not completely clear why, because only the unit id is saved (and not which entry).
-This seems to relate to the bug, when one has two units on the same spot: if you delete the top one, the tmap entry is zero, not the id of the unit below.

-## bmap_rand
+## gmap

-Map, where each tile stores which grass tile of the tileset `color tiles.bmp`/ `color tiles.gm1` is used within the editor.
-Randomly initialized.
+Map, where each tile stores which grass tile of the tileset `color tiles.bmp`/ `color tiles.gm1` is used within the editor (0 to 7).
+Probably initialized using the random number generator with internal state `random_state`.

 ## bmap_id